Electron-beam lithography: Shot noise

 Shot noise is a significant consideration even for mask fabrication.
-For example, a commercial mask e-beam resist like FEP-171 would use doses less than 10 μC/cm2, whereas this leads to noticeable shot noise for a target CD even on the order of ~200 nm on the mask.
+For example, a commercial mask e-beam resist like FEP-171 would use doses less than 10 μC/cm2, whereas this leads to noticeable shot noise for a target critical dimension (CD) even on the order of ~200 nm on the mask.
+CD variation can be on the order of 15–20% for sub-20 nm features.

 Defects in electron-beam lithography

 Despite the high resolution of electron-beam lithography, the generation of defects during electron-beam lithography is often not considered by users.
 Defects may be classified into two categories: data-related defects, and physical defects.

 Data-related defects may be classified further into two sub-categories.
-Blanking or deflection errors occur when the electron beam is not deflected properly when it is supposed to, while shaping errors occur in variable-shaped beam systems when the wrong shape is projected onto the sample.
+"Blanking" or "deflection error" occur when the electron beam is not deflected properly when it is supposed to, while "shaping errors" occur in variable-shaped beam systems when the wrong shape is projected onto the sample.
 These errors can originate either from the electron optical control hardware or the input data that was taped out.
 As might be expected, larger data files are more susceptible to data-related defects.

 Physical defects are more varied, and can include sample charging (either negative or positive), backscattering calculation errors, dose errors, fogging (long-range reflection of backscattered electrons), outgassing, contamination, beam drift and particles.
-Since the write time for electron beam lithography can easily exceed a day, "randomly occurring" defects are more likely to occur.
+Since the write time for electron-beam lithography can easily exceed a day, "randomly occurring" defects are more likely to occur.
 Here again, larger data files can present more opportunities for defects.

-Photomask defects largely originate during the electron beam lithography used for pattern definition.
+Photomask defects largely originate during the electron-beam lithography used for pattern definition.